 - Primary brain tumours do not usually metastasise.

 - About 30% of brain tumours are metastatic and of these about 50% are multiple.
 About 15-20% of people with metastatic cancer develop cerebral metastases.
-See also the separate articles on Carcinomatosis and Malignancy of Unknown Origin.
+See also separate Carcinomatosis and Malignancy of Unknown Origin articles.